datakurre/blog/content/blog/2023/04/diy-zeebe-dashboards/index.md

 **Sour grapes...**, so let's grow our own.

-[Zeebe](https://camunda.com/platform/zeebe/) is a workflow and process automation engine developed by [Camunda](https://camunda.com), which powers their current main product, [Camunda Platform 8](https://www.camunda.com/platform/).
+[Zeebe](https://camunda.com/platform/zeebe/) is a workflow and process automation engine developed by [Camunda](https://camunda.com), which powers their current main product [Camunda Platform 8](https://www.camunda.com/platform/).
 While its new architecture enables Camunda to provide turnkey cloud solutions for their customers, open source users have been left in dust.
 There is no [Open Source Community Edition](https://camunda.com/download/platform-7/) version of "Camunda Platform 8".
-Many supporting libraries are still being released with open source licenses, and [Zeebe License](https://camunda.com/legal/terms/cloud-terms-and-conditions/zeebe-license-overview-and-faq/) only limits use of Zeebe for competing solutions, but the official end-user applications and their APIs are for licensed users only.
+Many supporting libraries are still being released with open source licenses, and [Zeebe License](https://camunda.com/legal/terms/cloud-terms-and-conditions/zeebe-license-overview-and-faq/) mostly only limits use of Zeebe in competing solutions, but the official end-user applications and their APIs are for licensed users only.

-At least the rules are clear, and we are free to look out of the box!
+So, the rules are clear, and we have been freed to look out of the box for open source solutions!

 ![Simple Zeebe dashboard on top of datasette.io](./datasette-dashboard.png)

 ## Sorting out the pieces

-Unlike [Camunda Platform 7](https://camunda.com/download/platform-7/), Zeebe based [Camunda Platform 8](https://www.camunda.com/platform/) offerings do not include usable out-of-the-box product without a paid license.
-Yet, [Zeebe](https://camunda.com/platform/zeebe/) engine itself, with its [semi-open license](https://camunda.com/legal/terms/cloud-terms-and-conditions/zeebe-license-overview-and-faq/), is good and usable enough that filling the gaps should really be worth of the effort.
+Unlike [Camunda Platform 7](https://camunda.com/download/platform-7/), Zeebe based [Camunda Platform 8](https://www.camunda.com/platform/) offerings do not include usable out-of-the-box experience without a paid license.
+Yet, [Zeebe](https://camunda.com/platform/zeebe/) engine itself, with its [semi-open license](https://camunda.com/legal/terms/cloud-terms-and-conditions/zeebe-license-overview-and-faq/), is good and usable enough that filling the gaps should still be worth of the effort.

 The core **pieces available** to be used with free or open source licenses are